ridercoach/rsna2018/README.md

 if I had lowered the detection threshold when running the model; by default, it reports only objects it is at least 25% confident about.

+I worked in Linux, but I think most of what is discussed here could be done in Windows too.
+In particular,
+[this page](https://github.com/AlexeyAB/darknet) by AlexeyAB has a wealth of Darknet/YOLO how-to information for both Windows and Linux.

 ### Table of Contents

 [Exploratory Data Analysis (EDA)](#exploratory-data-analysis)